Mucoceles are relatively commonly seen in children.

 Mucoceles are more of a bother and only occasionally cause significant symptoms.

-• Local irritation – the child finds the presence of this swelling disconcerting and is continuously touching it with his tongue or complaining about it being present.
+- Local irritation – the child finds the presence of this swelling disconcerting and continuously touches it with his tongue or complains about it being present.

 Typically, the swelling gradually increases in size.
-Suddenly one fine day, the swelling disappears or seems to be very small.
-As a parent, you are most thrilled about it, and rarely, it does happen that the cyst never comes back.
+Suddenly, one fine day, the swelling disappears or seems very small.
+As a parent, you are most thrilled about it, and it rarely happens that the cyst ever comes back.

-The more likely process is that due to constant secretion of saliva, the pressure within the mucocele increases to a point where the mucocele ruptures.
+The more likely process is that due to the constant secretion of saliva, the pressure within the mucocele increases to a point where the mucocele ruptures.
 Most of the time, this opening is tiny and heals by itself.
-Once it has recovered, the saliva starts building up again, and the process repeats itself.
+Once it has recovered, the saliva builds up, and the process repeats itself.

 Are all swellings in the mouth called mucoceles?

 There are many causes of swellings in the mouth.
-It is imperative that your pediatric surgeon evaluates your child before labeling her as having a mucocele of the mouth.
+Your pediatric surgeon must evaluate your child before labeling her as having a mucocele of the mouth.

 How do we treat mucoceles?